International Travel Authorization for Students

 Monitor that the traveler or group obtains travel authorization prior to departure

-- The International Center will:
+- International Risk and Safety will:

 - Review request for completeness, including risk authorization when applicable.